 How much does a TV wall mount installation cost?

-Labor for a basic installation (TV mount, bracket, simple cable routing) runs between $150 and $250.
-If you need in-wall cable running or more complex setup, add $100 to $200.
-We provide an estimate before we start work — no surprises.
+Labor for a basic installation runs $150 to $250 (mount, bracket, simple cable routing).
+In-wall cable running or complex setups add $100 to $200.
+We estimate before starting, no surprises.

 Can you install a mount I already own?

 Yes.
-Bring the bracket or send us the model number.
-We'll make sure it's rated for your TV weight and that we have the right hardware.
+Bring the bracket or send the model number.
+We verify it's rated for your TV weight and have the right hardware.

 Do you offer warranty on the installation?

 We stand behind our work.
-If the bracket fails due to installation error within the first year, we'll fix it.
-TV failure or customer damage isn't our responsibility — that's between you and the manufacturer.
+If the bracket fails from our installation error within a year, we fix it.
+TV failure or customer damage is between you and the manufacturer.

 Get Your TV Mounted Right